Nature & Extents of STSE Actions

 People and groups sometimes make action decisions perhaps largely based on pycho-social reasons, as suggested in this hoax.
 It may seem obvious to say, but choices about actions should be based on valid & reliable research – and on social negotiations to help minimize personal biases.
 The STEPWISE project has, accordingly, been promoting such ‘RiNA’ projects.
 Civic actors should, nevertheless, exercise ‘prudence’ (e.g., skepticism) about research & social negotiations – remembering, for instance, that much secondary (e.g., Merchants of Doubt) & primary (e.g., Corrupted Science) research may be biased, as generally seems the case with (socially-influenced) ‘personal’ choices.

-Although more ‘singular’ actions, such as presenting a slideshow to a class, putting up posters or designing and developing ecojust engineering products, as we have seen among student RiNA projects, may be considered highly positive, their influences on large-scale changes may be limited.
-As indicated in the video at right/below, it is apparent we live in networked societies.
+Although more ‘singular’ student actions, like slideshows for a class, installing posters or designing ecojust engineering products, may be highly positive, they may not generate much large-scale change.
+As indicated in this video, it seems cclear we live in networked societies.
 Indeed, based on actor-network theory, Gaia Theory and others, we all are embedded in a global (at least) network of (natural & human-made) living, non-living & symbolic (semiotic) actants.
-Power/influence across such networks is, however, not balanced.
-Rather, it is apparent that it is concentrated – able to form dispositifs; that is, assemblages of actants mainly worked towards common goals – such as prioritizing leadership.
+Power/influence across such networks, moreover, appears to be concentrated – able to form dispositifs; that is, assemblages of actants mainly worked towards common goals – such as prioritizing leadership.
 Much such power is, apparently, held by capitalists who – in neoliberal forms – assembled diverse actants like governments, technologies, scientists, educators, and mind-sets of citizens into pro-capitalist dispositifs that have concentrated wealth at expense of myriad and severe STSE Harms.